-This year there are six groups of Tableau Ambassadors waiting to serve.
+This year there are seven groups of Tableau Ambassadors waiting to serve — the new one is the CRM cohort.
 In addition, Tableau’s community (with self-nominations) provides a pool of candidates to choose from to team with Tableau to help navigate the future of the product and our community.
 Here is Tableau’s fantastic introductory blog post on the nominations from Tableau’s Sr. Community Programs Manager, Britt Staniar.

 I was fortunate enough to be selected as an ambassador in 2020.
 It was otherworldly when it was announced, and I was recognized in that fashion (article on that here).
 Ambassadorship is a significant responsibility and honor — it is something I continue to try to earn year-round.
 It also opened up many doors that I had no idea existed.

 I learned how much Tableau actually cares about our community and looks for ways to nurture it at every opportunity, but with a soft hand enabling community leaders to lead that charge.
 There are very few things I’m prouder of than the work we have all been able to do together to promote inclusion and engagement further.

 Many people wonder what makes a person ‘worthy’ of ambassadorship.
 It’s crucial now to focus on the next wave of incredible talent and make sure all voices are heard.
 Of course, we all have our criteria, but what’s important is that you consider the following…

 - Diversity of selections — We should be focused on selecting people we may be close to, but all consider the need for all voices to be heard and role models to be seen by people who want to be part of an inclusive community.
 Our ambassador groups in the past have been wonderful, but we must strive to continue to improve representation.